SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-You can customize the initialization process with input parameters and optional property types, or by modifying constant properties during initialization, as described in the following sections.
+You can customize the initialization process with input parameters and optional property types, or by assigning constant properties during initialization, as described in the following sections.

 .. _Initialization_InitializationParameters: